 To the (a)

-Whereas the Commissioner of Public Health (or the (b) Local Health Authority) claiming that he (or it) had lawfully incurred expenses in the sum of dollars and ………………………… cents under Section (c) of the Health Act 1911, upon or in connection with or in relation to all that piece of land standing in the name of (d) of (e) ………………………..………. in the State of Western Australia (f) and being (g) ………..……. and that by virtue of the said section the said sum is a charge upon the said land duly gave notice under and in accordance with Section 372 of the said Act and the regulations made thereunder to the said (d) of his (or its) intention to apply for registration of the said charge against the said land: And whereas the said (d) thereupon duly served upon the said Commissioner of Public Health (or the said (b) local health authority) notice of dispute in accordance with the said regulations and requested that the said dispute be referred to a magistrate for determination as provided for in the said Section 372 of the said Act and the said regulations: Now therefore after reading the relevant documents (and taking evidence and hearing argument on behalf of the said parties to the said dispute, or the said (d) failing to appear and support his dispute), I hereby certify as follows: —
+Whereas the CEO (or the (b) Local Health Authority) claiming that he (or it) had lawfully incurred expenses in the sum of dollars and ………………………… cents under Section (c) of the Health Act 1911, upon or in connection with or in relation to all that piece of land standing in the name of (d) of (e) ………………………..………. in the State of Western Australia (f) and being (g) ………..……. and that by virtue of the said section the said sum is a charge upon the said land duly gave notice under and in accordance with Section 372 of the said Act and the regulations made thereunder to the said (d) of his (or its) intention to apply for registration of the said charge against the said land: And whereas the said (d) thereupon duly served upon the said CEO (or the said (b) local health authority) notice of dispute in accordance with the said regulations and requested that the said dispute be referred to a magistrate for determination as provided for in the said Section 372 of the said Act and the said regulations: Now therefore after reading the relevant documents (and taking evidence and hearing argument on behalf of the said parties to the said dispute, or the said (d) failing to appear and support his dispute), I hereby certify as follows: —

-(1) That the said Commissioner of Public Health (or the said (b) Local Health Authority) has duly and lawfully incurred expenses in the sum of dollars and cents upon or in connection with or in relation to all that piece of land standing in the name of (d) of (e) in the State of Western Australia (f) and being (g)…………………………..
+(1) That the said CEO (or the said (b) Local Health Authority) has duly and lawfully incurred expenses in the sum of dollars and cents upon or in connection with or in relation to all that piece of land standing in the name of (d) of (e) in the State of Western Australia (f) and being (g)…………………………..

 (2) That under and by virtue of Section (c) of the Health Act 1911, the said sum is a charge upon the said land.

-(3) That the said (d) is liable to pay the said sum to the said Commissioner of Public Health (or to the said (b) Local Health Authority).
+(3) That the said (d) is liable to pay the said sum to the said CEO (or to the said (b) Local Health Authority).

-And I also certify that upon the hearing and determination of the said dispute I ordered that the said (d) do pay to the said Commissioner of Public Health (or to the said (b) Local Health Authority) the sum of dollars and ……………….. cents for his (or its) costs of and incidental to the hearing and determination of the said dispute.
+And I also certify that upon the hearing and determination of the said dispute I ordered that the said (d) do pay to the said CEO (or to the said (b) Local Health Authority) the sum of dollars and ……………….. cents for his (or its) costs of and incidental to the hearing and determination of the said dispute.

 Dated the …………………. day of ………………….
 19 ……..